tycharlie99/tycharlie99.github.io/posts/vim-plugin/index.md

 ### vim-plug

-According to the user guide from the [`vim-plug`](https://github.com/junegunn/vim-plug), you can use the following command to install it.
-After running the command, you can see there will have file under the `~/.vim/autoload/`.
+According to the user guide from [`vim-plug`](https://github.com/junegunn/vim-plug), you can use the following command to install it.
+After running the command, you will see a file under `~/.vim/autoload/`.

 ```bash
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \